Higher and foundation tiers

 This is a very violent reaction and the product formed, sodium chloride has a giant ionic lattice (shown opposite) which consists of positively charged sodium ions (Na+) and negatively charged chloride ions (Cl-).

-While the halogens react with metals to form compound which have giant ionic lattice structures; however when the halogens react with other non-metal elements they form compounds with simple molecular structures.
-The image below shows a range of different halogen compounds which consist of only non-metals.
+While the halogens react with metals to form compound which have a giant ionic lattice structure; however when the halogens react with other non-metal elements they form compounds with simple molecular structures.
+The image below shows a range of different halogen compounds which consist of only non-metal atoms.
 Here all the compounds have simple molecular structures.